Terri Goss Kinzy

-Terri Goss Kinzy is an American biochemist, educator and academic administrator.
+Terri Goss Kinzy is an American biochemist, educator, and academic administrator.
+From 2021 to 2023, she served as the 20th President of Illinois State University.

-Life
+Early life and education

 Kinzy was born in Canton, Ohio.
 Kinzy was partly inspired by a high school physics teacher to pursue a career in science.

 She completed a B.S. in chemistry, magna cum laude, at the University of Akron in 1985.
-She was a chemist at BP America in Warrensville Heights, Ohio from 1985 to 1987, focusing on biofuel development.
+Kinzy was a chemist at BP America in Warrensville Heights, Ohio from 1985 to 1987, focusing on biofuel development.
 Kinzy completed a Ph.D. in biochemistry at the Case Western Reserve University.
-Her 1991 dissertation was titled Characterization of GTP and aminoacyl-tRNA binding to eukaryotic initiation factor 2 and elongation factor 1.
 Her doctoral advisor was William C. Merrick Ph.D.
 She was a postdoctoral researcher in molecular genetics at Carnegie Mellon University under advisor John L. Woolford Jr.